seatable/seatable-scripts/manual/plugins/common.md

 Arguments

-* value: The value corresponding to the duration type column
+* value: the value corresponding to the duration column
-* columnData: The data configuration attribute of the corresponding column of the duration type column
+* columnData: the data configuration attribute of the corresponding column of the duration column

 Example